tmichniewski/MiniSpark/README.md

 implicit def functionToTransform[T, U](f: Function[T, U]): T Transform U = (d: Dataset[T]) => f(d)
 ```

-At the end we define a set of operations on those types which in general serve as composition operators.
+At the end, we define a set of operations on those types which in general serve as composition operators.
 Their purpose
 is to let compose those types together in the following scenarios:
 - `Extract[T]` + `Extract[U]` gives `ExtractPair[T, U]`,
 - `Extract[T]` + `Transform[T, U]` gives `Extract[U]`,